pereruannabaala/String_Search_Server/README.md

 # String Search Server

 This is a high-performance TCP server designed to search for strings within large text files.
 In this context, we used the file 200k.txt.
-The server supports SSL connections, configurable parameters, and can benchmark multiple file-search algorithms.
+The server supports SSL connections, configurable parameters, and can benchmark multiple file-search algorithms when reread_on_query is True or False.
 It includes a full testing suite (pytest) and benchmarking scripts that generate performance reports in PDF format.

 # Features